marmelab/react-admin/docs/Tutorial.md

 [![Users List](./img/tutorial_users_list_selected_columns.png)](./img/tutorial_users_list_selected_columns.png)

-What you've just done reflects the early stages of development with react-admin: let the guesser do the job, select only the fields you want, and start customizing types.

 ## Using Field Types

 You've just met the `<TextField>` and the `<EmailField>` components.
 React-admin provides [many more Field components](./Fields.md), mapping various data types: number, date, image, HTML, array, reference, etc.